 can help you save more on interest, make repaying your debt more manageable and may help you wipe out a significant amount of unsecured debt.

 Anyone filing bankruptcy must complete a court-mandated credit counseling course within 180 days before filing their case.
 The requirement is included in Section 109 of the U.S. Bankruptcy Code.

 What Does Credit Counseling Actually Require You to Do?

-“The counseling was intended to help consumers make informed choices about bankruptcy and its alternatives.
+The original intent of the credit counseling course requirement was to encourage people to consider viable alternatives to bankruptcy.
+However, that’s not the way it has worked out, as most people who consider filing bankruptcy are already in very serious financial straits.
+An excerpt from a report by the nonpartisan Government Accountability Office makes this point quite well: “The counseling was intended to help consumers make informed choices about bankruptcy and its alternatives.
 Yet anecdotal evidence suggests that by the time most clients receive the counseling, their financial situations are dire, leaving them with no viable alternative to bankruptcy.
 As a result, the requirement may often serve more as an administrative obstacle than as a timely presentation of meaningful options.”

 In addition to getting credit counseling before you file, you must receive debtor education after you file for bankruptcy but before your debt is discharged.
 Most organizations that provide pre-bankruptcy credit counseling offer this service as well.